Fill in this quick form to receive your FREE personal holiday quote from us...

 Travel time Taupo to Napier – 2 hours

-Head to the East Coast and discover Napier, the Art Deco Capital of New Zealand, which is also within the country’s oldest and second largest wine growing region, the Hawkes Bay.
+Head to the East Coast and discover Napier, the Art Deco Capital of New Zealand.
+Napier is also within the country’s oldest and

 Stay 2 nights in Napier.